Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection

+Empirically, across benchmarks the projection step provides the dominant gains, improving stability and decision-time accuracy in high-dimensional drift-uncertainty scaling tests and recovering intertemporal hedging demand in factor-driven markets, while interactive distillation amortizes the projected rule into a fast deployable network (Sections~\ref{sec:hd-geometry} and~\ref{sec:hedging-recovery}; Section~\ref{subsec:stage1-stage2-coupling}).

 Several extensions are natural.
-A first direction is to allow time-varying uncertainty descriptions $q_t$ (e.g., produced by an external filter) and connect the present fixed-$q$ projection to belief-aware decision rules (Remark~\ref{rem:belief-state-vs-agg}, Appendix~\ref{app:kalman-bucy}).
-A second direction is to incorporate realistic frictions and constraints (transaction costs, leverage and short-sale limits) and develop certified or regularized projection steps when mixed-moment estimation becomes fragile (Section~\ref{app:limits-dp}; Section~\ref{subsec:crra_high_dim_results}; Appendix~\ref{app:impl-stabilizers}).
+A first direction is to allow time-varying uncertainty descriptions $q_t$ (e.g., produced by an external filter) and connect the present fixed-$q$ projection to decision-time plug-in replanning and belief-aware decision rules (Remark~\ref{rem:belief-state-vs-agg}, Appendix~\ref{app:kalman-bucy}).
+A second direction is to incorporate realistic frictions and constraints---such as transaction costs, leverage, and short-sale limits---and develop certified or regularized projection steps for regimes where mixed-moment estimation becomes fragile (Section~\ref{app:limits-dp}; Section~\ref{subsec:crra_high_dim_results}; Appendix~\ref{app:impl-stabilizers}).
 Finally, applying the framework to large cross-sectional datasets with modern estimation pipelines would further clarify the practical benefits of inference-agnostic, simulation-only optimization under parameter uncertainty (Section~\ref{sec:intro}).